cuff-links/mongo/Using-Golden-Data-test-framework.md

 Golden Data tests excel at bulk diffing of failed test outputs and bulk accepting of new test outputs.

 # When to use Golden Data tests?
-* Code under test produces a deterministic output: That way tests can consistently succeeds or fails.
+* Code under test produces a deterministic output: That way tests can consistently succeed or fail.
 * Incremental changes to code under test or test fixture result in incremental changes to the output.
 * As an alternative to ASSERT for large output comparison: Serves the same purpose, but provides tools for diffing/updating.
 * The outputs can't be objectively verified (e.g. by verifying well known properties).
 Examples: